Multiple expectations

 await Expect.That(subject)

-Expected subject tofor .Status be greater than 1 and for .Content be equal to "some content",but .Status was 1 and .Content was "some other content" which differs at index 5:↓ (actual)"some other content""some content"↑ (expected)
+Expected subject tofor .TrackCount be greater than 1 and for .Title be equal to "Dark Side of the Moon",but .TrackCount was 1 and .Title was "Dark Side of the Sun" which differs at index 17:↓ (actual)"Dark Side of the Sun""Dark Side of the Moon"↑ (expected)

 On different subjects